Telefonica/XAIoGraphs/docs/source/xaioweb/xaioweb.md

 ```
 &nbsp;

-Take notes that in the upper right corner of the chart, next to the export function, we have a switch that allows you
+Notice that in the upper right corner of the chart, next to the export function, we have a switch that allows you
 to show the breakdown of values according to the target.